samuelbalogh/aws-cert-dva-c01/README.md

 - `random` - Place tasks randomly.
 - `spread` - Place tasks evenly based on the specified value.
 Accepted values are instanceId (or host, which has the same effect), or any platform or custom attribute that is applied to a container instance, such as attribute:ecs.availability-zone.
 Service tasks are spread based on the tasks from that service.
 Standalone tasks are spread based on the tasks from the same task group.

+###  X-Ray on ECS

+### Running the X-Ray daemon on Amazon ECS

+In Amazon ECS, create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
+You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.

 ## AWS ECR

 Amazon Elastic Container Registry (Amazon ECR) is a managed AWS Docker registry service that is secure, scalable, and reliable.
 Amazon ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.
 Developers can use the Docker CLI to push, pull, and manage images.

-## X-Ray on ECS

-### Running the X-Ray daemon on Amazon ECS

-In Amazon ECS, create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
-You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.
+### Logging into a registry

+`aws ecr get-login`

+Output:

+`docker login -u AWS -p <password> -e none https://<aws_account_id>.dkr.ecr.<region>.amazonaws.com`

+This command retrieves a token that is valid for a specified registry for 12 hours, and then it prints a docker login command with that authorization token.
+You can execute the printed command to log in to your registry with Docker.
+After you have logged in to an Amazon ECR registry with this command, you can use the Docker CLI to push and pull images from that registry until the token expires.

 ## AWS EC2